Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 ## Target Range Controls

-The Computer Control Panel found in the rear cocpit has three TARGET entry controls, two RELEASE entries, and a bomb DRAG COEFFICIENT entry setting, as well as a BIT control knob for system function check.
+The Computer Control Panel found in the rear cockpit has three TARGET entry controls, two RELEASE entries, and a bomb DRAG COEFFICIENT entry setting, as well as a BIT control knob for system function check.
 Target entry is relative to the predetermined IP.